-Hudson was recently alerted to suspicious activity involving its e-commerce website.
-Upon learning this, Hudson promptly launched an investigation.
-Through this investigation, Hudson discovered that unauthorized code designed to capture cardholder data was inserted in the web server that hosts the e-commerce website.
-The unauthorized code was removed immediately after it was discovered.
+Hudson recently discovered suspicious activity involving its e-commerce website.
+In response, we promptly launched an investigation.
+Through this investigation, we discovered that unauthorized code designed to capture cardholder data was present on the web server that hosts our e-commerce website between February 2, 2021 and June 18, 2021.
+Upon discovery, we immediately removed the code from our system.
 While present on the web server, the unauthorized code could have captured cardholder data, including cardholder names, billing and shipping addresses, email addresses, telephone numbers, payment card numbers, expiration dates, and card security codes (CVV), entered during the checkout process by customers who placed orders on the website.
-We reviewed order information for customers who placed orders on the website while the unauthorized code was present to identify individuals whose information might have been involved.
-On May 20, 2021, we discovered that you placed an order on the website while the unauthorized code was present.
+To identify individuals whose information might have been involved, we reviewed order information for customers who placed orders on the website while the unauthorized code was present.
+On July 19, 2021, we discovered that you placed an order on the website while the unauthorized code was present.

 We encourage you to review your payment card statements for any unauthorized charges.
 You should immediately report any such charges to your card issuer because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
-The phone number to call is usually on the back of your payment card.
-You can find information on additional steps you can take on the following pages.
+The telephone number to call is usually on the back of your payment card.
+You can find information about additional steps you can take to protect your information on the following pages.

 We regret any concern or inconvenience this may cause you.
-To help prevent a similar incident from occurring in the future, Hudson has implemented enhanced logging and additional security features within its e-commerce environment.
-If you have questions, please call 1-855-731-3335, Monday - Friday, from 9:00 a.m. until 6:30 p.m., Eastern Time, excluding major U.S. holidays.
+To help prevent a similar incident from occurring in the future, we have implemented enhanced logging and additional security features within our e-commerce environment and continue to provide cybersecurity training to our employees.
+If you have questions, please call 1-855-731-3335, Monday - Friday, from 9:00 a.m. until 6:30 p.m., Eastern Time, excluding some U.S. holidays.